3 min read

 University is supposed to be a social experience, one that will challenge you and help you grow.
 So take advantage of the support networks available to you in wellbeing teams and societies.

-You may want to research Facebook groups to connect with fellow prospective students in the run up to your degree, or even online chat with current students via our Unibuddy platform.
+You may want to research Facebook groups to connect with fellow prospective students in the run up to your degree, or even chat online with current students.

 Read our blog on whether Master's students can join societies.